wasm3/wasm3/README.md

 ## Thoughts about Bytecode

-By making the interpreter and/or bytecode follow the intent and form of the original code, everything becomes easier and more efficient, as demonstrated above.
+By making an interpreter and/or bytecode follow the intent and form of the original code, or at least an machine-optimized version of it, everything becomes easier and more efficient, as demonstrated above.

-I realized this during the development of Gestalt and it seems the creators WebAssembly did too.
-Dart developers thought about this concept too (http://dartdoc.takyam.com/articles/why-not-bytecode/)
+I realized this during the development of Gestalt and it seems the creators of WebAssembly did too.
+Dart developers thought about this general concept as well: http://dartdoc.takyam.com/articles/why-not-bytecode/

-In retrospect, the original flaw of bytecode was its engineery, formless, intention-less pseudo-assembly language semantics.
-By obfuscating the desires of the original code and removing useful information, this only makes interpretion harder, compilation more complicated and exploiting security holes way easier.
+In retrospect, the original flaw of the bytecode concept was its engineery, formless, intention-less pseudo-assembly language semantics.
+By obfuscating the desires of the original source code and deleting useful information, this only makes interpretion harder, compilation more complicated and exploiting security holes far more easy.

+The mission of WebAssembly seems to be: to find the universal degree of freedom somewhere between a language VM and a bytecode VM -- to leverage the language of that Dart blog above.
+Cool.